shabihish/propensity-evaluation/evaluation/README.md

 *   `--api-base` ( **required**): The base URL for the model's API endpoint (e.g., `https://api.openai.com/v1`).
 *   `--model-provider` ( **required**): The provider name as expected by `litellm` (e.g., `openai`, `gemini`).
 *   `--input-dir`: Path to the directory containing the scenario data.
 (Default: `data/full/`)
 *   `--output-dir`: Path to save the final JSONL results.
-(Default: `evaluation/out/results/`)
+(Default: `evaluation/output/results/`)
 *   `--log-dir`: Path to save detailed agent-environment interaction logs (trajectories).
-(Default: `evaluation/out/trajectories`)
+(Default: `evaluation/output/traj`)
 *   `--use-benign`: Use benign names for misaligned tools instead of harmful ones to test for shallow alignment.
 Pass `1` to enable.
 (Default: `0` - harmful names).
 *   `--max-workers`: Number of parallel processes to run.
 (Default: `0` - auto-detects based on CPU cores).
 *   `--job-id`: A string identifier for the run, used for organizing output files.
 Can be used to filter domains (e.g., `"bio_cyber"` will only run biosecurity and cybersecurity domains).
+(Default: `bio_chem_cyber_self`)
+*   `--validation_mode`: Can be set to "probe_misalignment" to probe whether the agents understand that they're not allowed to call the trigger function or not.
+ONLY used for ablation studies on misalignment analysis.
+Performs slight changes to the provided output directory names if set.

 ### Examples